andrewtrotman/ATIRE/Link-The-Wiki/proxy_logs/README.txt

       If a URL doesn't match the regular expression, it is ignored, as it is assumed to be a request for something other than a Wikipedia article.

+    - add_links_to_log.cpp: takes a list of links (not necessarily sorted) in the format "source_id:target_id:anchor_text", and a log file (in the format given by the add_ids_to_log program) and tries to work out which links were clicked to produce the requests in the log.
+This currently works by loading the whole list of links into memory, which means that it has trouble with the 2009 Wikipedia collection, whose link-list alone takes up about 2GB.